FOR SOME NEAT VIDEOS ON HOW TODAY'S GRAPHITE SHAFTS ARE MADE: GO TO OUR RECOMMENDED DRIVER SHAFTS

 In 1995, Grand Golf’s GRAND TAG titanium driver also made its debut.
 Although designed exclusively for the Japanese and Asian markets, it was engineered and manufactured in the U.S. using state-of-the-art aerospace technology and precision titanium foundries.
 Weighing just 255 grams, it was quickly heralded as “lightest, best-balanced driver in the world”—a full 15 grams lighter than its closest Japanese competitor and an amazing 45 grams lighter than the lightest U.S. titanium driver of the day.

 Though the first titanium head was released in 1990, it wasn't until 1996--when Callaway and TaylorMade started to develop their answers, and their new clubs would take off in popularity.
-Allowing for a larger sweet spot and a faster swing speed due to its light-weight material, titanium heads have complexly replaced everything else ever invented.
+Allowing for a larger sweet spot and a faster swing speed due to its light-weight material, titanium heads have completely replaced everything else ever invented.

 Here is a quick list of some of the clubs introduced by the main O.E.M.s between 2010 and 2013.
-A bit ridiculous in my mind!

 2010: Callaway Diablo Edge